Man shot outside rapper DaBaby’s NC mansion, police say - NewsBreak

 Man shot outside rapper DaBaby’s NC mansion, police say

-TROUTMAN, N.C. ( QUEEN CITY NEWS ) – The man who was shot outside the Troutman, North Carolina, mansion of Charlotte rapper DaBaby Wednesday night was not welcome there, according to the Troutman Police Chief.
+TROUTMAN, N.C. — The man who was shot outside the Troutman, North Carolina, mansion of Charlotte rapper DaBaby Wednesday night was not welcome there, according to the Troutman Police Chief.

 Officers responded to Dababy’s property around 7:45 p.m. to the report of a shooting.

 Officers at the scene found a man suffering from a non-life-threatening gunshot wound on his lower body, authorities said.
-He was taken to the hospital for treatment.Lyft passenger stuck with fake $80 fine after ‘vomit scam’ strikes in Charlotte
+He was taken to the hospital for treatment.Video: Driverless car gets pulled over in San Francisco, then appears to take off

 The police chief tells Queen City News that only two other people were around when the man was shot, DaBaby and another person.